Architectural Review Committee Checklist

 The management company must deposit all funds belonging to the association either into: (1) an escrow account with a bank, savings association or credit union, or (2) an account under the control of the association, or (3) a trust account with a bank, savings association or credit union located in California, insured by the federal government or is a guaranty corporation subject to Financial Code §14858, and held there until disbursed according to the association’s instructions.
 [CC §5380(a)]

 Upon the association’s written request, the management company must deposit all funds it accepts or receives on behalf of the association into an interest-bearing account in a bank, savings association or credit union located in California that is insured by the Federal Deposit Insurance Corporation, National Credit Union Administration Insurance Fund or a guaranty corporation subject to Financial Code §14858.
-The account must show the management company as trustee for the association, the fund must be insured by an agency of the federal government and must be kept separate from the management company’s own funds and from other funds the management company holds in trust.
+(1) The account must show the management company as trustee for the association, (2) the fund must be insured by an agency of the federal government, (3) The funds must be kept separate from the management company’s own funds and from other funds the management company holds in trust, (4) Disclose the nature of the account and any interest, service charges, notice requirements, and early withdrawal penalties, (5) Interest cannot benefit management company or employees, (6) Transfers from operating or reserves require Board approval unless the transfers are less than $5,000 or 5% of estimated income for associations with 50 or fewer separate interests, or less than $10,000 or 5% of estimated income for associations with 51 or more separate interests.
 In no event may those funds be invested in stocks or high-risk investment options.
 [CC §5380(b)]

 The management company must keep a separate record of all funds received and disbursed from any account described in CC §5380, including any interest earned on the funds.
 [CC §5380(c)]